 The Kravice Falls remain open to tourists from May to October, and there are restaurants and washroom facilities on site.

-Historic Pocitelj is popular for its gorgeous architecture influenced by its Turkish past which includes an impressive fortress, minarets marking the mosque below, and a clock tower making it feel like the kind of place where stands still.
+Historic Pocitelj is popular for its gorgeous architecture influenced by its Turkish past, which includes an impressive fortress, minarets marking the mosque below, and a clock tower making it feel like the kind of place that stands still.

-Here, we finish the list of the places to visit in Bosnia but before you start dreaming about a road trip to the country and start packing, visit Adotrip.com and plan your vacation hassle-free using our AI circuit planner tool.
+Here, we finish the list of the places to visit in Bosnia, but before you start dreaming about a road trip to the country and start packing, visit Adotrip.com and plan a memorable vacation.
 You can also book the most economical flight tickets, hotels, and fun-packed tours across the globe.
 With us, nothing is far!